Police accused of ‘breaking law’ to target sex workers with ‘bullying tactics’

 “If Ms B was not suspected of a crime why did police confiscate her property?
 As we understand it, this is only justified if police have reasonable grounds to believe that the items have been obtained illegally or are evidence in relation to an offence.
 What offence was Ms B suspected of?
 We can also see no justification for asking for her email address passwords.”

-The campaigner argued the incident went against guidelines outlined by the National Police Chief Council, which states officers should not “start from a position that treats sex workers as criminals simply for being sex workers or engaging in practices that have been undertaken to increase their own personal safety, such as, ‘managing or keeping brothels’”.
+The campaigner argued the incident went against guidelines set out by the National Police Chief Council, which states officers should not “start from a position that treats sex workers as criminals simply for being sex workers or engaging in practices that have been undertaken to increase their own personal safety, such as, ‘managing or keeping brothels’”.

-Ms Adams said Ms B was left so “paranoid” by the encounter she “couldn't stay in her home, couldn't think properly, couldn't eat or sleep”.
+Ms Adams said Ms B was left so “paranoid” by the encounter she “couldn’t stay in her home, couldn’t think properly, [and] couldn't eat or sleep”.

 “She spent three nights on the streets in central London, considered taking her life and contacted the Samaritans,” Ms Adams added.
 “She would like to emphasise that she hasn’t done anything wrong and is just trying to survive under very difficult financial circumstances.”